CalvinFronda/liri-node-app/README.md

 *Date of the Event
 ```

-`do-what-it-says`: This command will read from the `random.txt` file a default command inside that file.
+`do-what-it-says`: This command will read from the `random.txt` file a command inside that file.
 This command does not need any user input opposed to the initiation of the command.
 The default command is `spotify-this-song 'I Want It That Way`
 Ex. `node liri.js do-what-it-says`

 Output: